sarahberger2097/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

-Sarah Berger is a graduate student in psychology at Western University.
+Sarah Berger (she/her) is a graduate student in Cognitive Developmental Brain Sciences at Western University.
 She is conducting research in Dr. Laura Batterink's Cognitive Neuroscience of Learning and Language Lab.
-Her research intrests include the role of sleep in learning and memory consolidation over the course of development. {{% staticref "files/cv.pdf" "newtab" %}}Download my CV{{% /staticref %}}
+Her research intrests include the role of sleep in learning and memory consolidation over the course of development.
+When not in the lab, she enjoys hiking, baking and binging Netflix. {{% staticref "files/cv.pdf" "newtab" %}}Download her CV{{% /staticref %}}